-Happy birthday to Miguel Induráin, who was born on this day in 1964.
+Early happy birthday wishes to Miguel Induráin, who was born on July 16, 1964.

 The Spanish rider is best known for his five consecutive Tour de France victories in 1991 to 1995, being the first rider to accomplish this feat.

 “Big Mig” as he was nicknamed, also won the Giro d’Italia twice in 1992 and 1993, which earned him the distinction of a Grand Tour-Double during those years as well.